-TIME TO ACT Entertainment is a groundbreaking transmedia company dedicated to inspire the new generation through original digital and mobile content providing the tools they need to create a better world.
+TIME TO ACT Entertainment is a groundbreaking transmedia company dedicated to create content to educate and inspire the new generation through entertainment and technology, while increasing awareness, galvanizing social responsibility, and inspiring positive activism.
+The goal is to promote a fundamental change in our planet by inspiring the new generation through original digital and mobile content, providing the tools they need to create a better world.

 Luciana Brafman is a two-time Emmy® nominated producer with more than 20 years of experience developing award-winning projects.

-Starting her career as an attorney in New York, Brafman has worked as a producer on Survivor and The Apprentice and executive producer for Montel Williams’ first film, Little Pieces.
+Starting her career as an attorney in New York at the law firm Milbank & Tweed, Brafman has worked as a producer on Survivor and The Apprentice and executive producer for Montel Williams’ first film, Little Pieces.
 She represented Brazilian film production company Rio Vermelho Produções, which among other projects produced Black Orpheus with award-winning Brazilian director Cacá Diegues.
 Brafman was also a producer on Oprah Winfrey’s The Big Give for ABC and sold the children’s show “Zip, Zip, Zippy” to HIT Entertainment.
 Inspired by her parents’ political activism in Brazil against the dictatorship in the 1960s, she has spent her life fighting to preserve rainforests and protect the oceans.
 It was her early experiences that taught her the importance of educating new generations on issues impacting society to create change.